ZivoMartin/AsyncForge/task_forge/README.md

+# **Notice**

+The source code has been migrated to a dedicated GitHub account.
+This repository only contains archived versions.
+The latest version can be found [here](https://github.com/AsyncForge/TaskForge).

 # Task Forge

 A flexible and asynchronous task forge for concurrent task execution in Rust. `Task Forge` allows you to spawn tasks, send messages, and handle task outputs efficiently using Tokio channels.